sdhanshu/python-programs/README.md

 4. Loops : Introduction to For Loops and Range
 5. WhileLoops : Introduction to While Loops and how to use them
 6. BreakStatements : Introductions to Break Statements and how to use them
+7. PythonProblem : It is just a simple Python Problem